Garethhunter/AntSolver/README.md

 AntSolverGUI
 ============

 AntSolver is a Windows 64 bit program that solves TSP files.
-As developed by Gareth Hunter for my dissertation submitted in partial fulfilment of the requirements of Dublin Institute of Technology for the degree of
-M.Sc. in Computing (Advanced Software Engineering) "Ants find the shortest path" 2014

 Implemented is 6 differnet Ant Colonly Algorithms , and the genetic algorithm in one framework, and displays visual feeback of the inner workings of each algorithm.